nullsection/Sneaky-DLL-Stager/README.md

 ```

 </br>
-This is a very simple shellcode stager that as of right now moderately undetected.
-I chose to legitimately load functions and then dynamically load others
+This is a very simple shellcode stager.
+Dynamic function loading, function name obfuscation and in memory shellcode execution.
-to be less immedialtely suspicious.
+Nothing crazy fance but it works.
 </br>

 ## Instrutions